Zenas22/triart/README.md

 give logic to the calculations to be done and beauty to the page itself.

 There are no known bugs.
-However, if you stumble upon one please send a description of the bug to the hosts's email zenas2294@gmail.com.
+However, if you stumble upon one please send a description of the bug to the hosts' email zenas2294@gmail.com.
 ---

 **Contact**